PERSPECTIVE

 The characters carved into seals are not written in modern Chinese script.
 They use seal script (篆书, Zhuànshū) — an ancient form of Chinese writing that predates the standardization of characters by over a thousand years.
 Seal script characters are rounder, more symmetrical, and more pictographic than modern characters.

 This is not mere aesthetic preference.
 Seal script is used precisely because it is ancient — it connects the seal bearer to the deepest layer of Chinese writing tradition.
-When your name is rendered in seal script, it is visually anchored to the same tradition that produced the earliest Chinese poetry, the earliest philosophy, and the earliest records of governance.
+When a name is carved into stone in seal script, it is visually anchored to the same tradition that produced the earliest Chinese poetry, the earliest philosophy, and the earliest records of governance.

 How Are Seals Used in Modern China?

-Despite living in an age of digital signatures and blockchain verification, seals remain legally and culturally relevant in China today.
+Despite living in an age of digital signatures and blockchain verification, Chinese seals remain legally and culturally relevant today.
 Every Chinese company has an official seal (公章) that must be stamped on contracts and government filings.
 Personal seals are used in banking, real estate transactions, and formal correspondence.

 Why Does Owning a Seal Signal Cultural Refinement?